Need help with your essay?

 Student involvement is an extremely important part of the London Business School MBA experience and this is reflected in the character of students on campus.
 Please describe how you will contribute to student clubs and the community and why?

-This question asks candidates to broadly discuss the clubs and events in which they would like to participate.
+This question, which appeared as the third essay topic on the 2010-2011 application, asks candidates to broadly discuss the clubs and events in which they would like to participate.
 This framing gives candidates a wide berth to discuss how their interests and experiences to date would translate to contributions on several fronts.
 As with any essay of this sort, it would be ideal to link the clubs and events you cite to established interests or elements of your career goals, as these will help the admissions committee readily see how you are poised to make a contribution.
 Taking the time to learn about the school’s special programs and extracurricular activities – whether through a visit to campus, conversation with alumni or reading the Clear Admit School Guide to London Business School – will pay dividends here.